 Google maps location: click here

 Bell tower of Zadar’s cathedral is 42 m high and fun fact is that it was build in 2 different periods.
 Ground and 1st floor were made in the 2nd half of 15th century and it was finished some 400 years after according to the ideal concept of an English architect Thomas G. Jackson, most recognized by his work at Oxford university.
-If you visit bell tower, you will find out more about its intriguing history explained by info panels on the walls, however this is not the only reason why you should visit.
-The best thing is waiting on the top – you will be amazed by the view of the entire Zadar old town, its wider area, sea and scattered islands across the channel.
-Entrance ticket is just 3,00 EUR.
+During your visit, you’ll learn more about the bell tower’s intriguing history through informative panels displayed along the walls.
+However, history isn’t the only reason to climb to the top.
+The real highlight awaits above—a spectacular panoramic view of the Old Town, the wider city area, the sea, and the islands scattered across the Zadar Channel.
+The entrance fee to the bell tower is €3.00, while a combined ticket for the cathedral and bell tower is available for €5.00.

 6. People’s square